 The Event ID parameter defines whether to notify the number of UEs registered with a network slice or the number of PDU Sessions established on a network slice.

-The Event Filter parameter is the S-NSSAI for which the current number of UEs registered for a network slice or the current number of PDU Sessions established on a network slice or both are to be notified to the consumer NF.
+The Event Filter parameter defines the S-NSSAI and optionally Access Type for which the current number of UEs registered for a network slice or the current number of PDU Sessions established on a network slice or both are to be notified to the consumer NF.